The white light: the oldest religions

 The soul must be 'good', if not she would never enter the brightness of the afterlife.

 To be good, the soul must have lived 'righteous'.
-An egocentric soul has no chance to enter The Bright Light.
+A predominantly egocentric soul has no chance to enter The Bright Light.